Kobzarska Sich: Overview

 Participants attending Kobzarska Sich’s Bandura Course are exposed to an intense personal experience.
 Participants receive over seven hours of daily individual and group instruction.
 Formal classroom instruction is offered in the techniques of bandura playing, bandura history, solo and ensemble playing, solo and ensemble singing, music lectures and theory.

 All Saints Ukrainian Church Camp has always been home to Kobzarska Sich.
 Participants live in well kept cabins along the Allegheny River and, in addition to a rigorous music schedule, have an opportunity to enjoy recreational activities such as swimming, tennis, volleyball, baseball, basketball, and other fun activities.

 Programs

 Bandura Programs

 Campers are able to enroll into four different programs, based on experience, age and Interests.
-Aspiring bandura players between the ages of 9-11 have an opportunity to enroll in one week course.
+Aspiring bandura players between the ages of 9–12 have an opportunity to enroll in the one-week Junior Bandura Workshop.

-Those who are 12 years and older have an opportunity to enroll in the full two week Bandura Course.
-This course focuses on over seven hours of daily group instruction in: the technique of playing bandura, bandura history, solo and ensemble playing and singing, music lectures, and elementary music theory.
+Those who are 12 years and older have an opportunity to enroll in the full two-week Bandura Camp.
+This course focuses on over seven hours of daily group instruction in the technique of playing bandura, bandura history, solo and ensemble playing and singing, music lectures, and elementary music theory.